Rose's ghost frog: Reproduction

 Breeding starts in November when the streams are low but the temperature is high.
 The male's secondary sexual characteristics include a number of small black spines on the outside surfaces of the forearms, on the back, and on the top of the back legs.
 The eggs have not been found, but in other species they are deposited under rocks in streams.
 The tadpoles develop for about 12 months.

 Conservation status

-This species is listed as critically endangered by the International Union for Conservation of Nature (IUCN) and in the South African Red Data Book.
+This species is listed as endangered by the International Union for Conservation of Nature (IUCN) and in the South African Red Data Book.
 The population is small, geographically restricted, and threatened by the plantations of pines on the mountain that cause the streams to dry up.
 Many of the streams historically populated by Heleophryne rosei were diverted during the 1900s in order to supply the newly built reservoirs on Table Mountain.
 Due to the ancient, Mesozoic origin of the family Heleophrynidae and their evolutionary significance, H. rosei is listed as #11 on the list of the top amphibian EDGE species.